Azad77/backup_hashnode/clcixv6ul000p08l87g890isd.md

 </html>
 ```

-Now reload opened web page to inset the background image looks like that:
+Finally, reload the web page to view the background image:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1672912977561/423df376-ee8b-4e22-924a-a63526607496.png align="center")

-In conclusion, leveraging static files such as images, JavaScript, and CSS is an effective way to optimize the performance of Flask applications.
+In conclusion, utilizing static files such as images, JavaScript, and CSS is an effective way to optimize the performance of Flask applications.
 By following the steps outlined in this article, developers can create and utilize static files to enhance their Flask app's performance and create stunning web pages that load quickly.
 Creating new folders, Python, HTML, and CSS files, and loading background images are all ways to improve the performance of Flask applications.

 \* If you like the content, please [SUBSCRIBE](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for the future content